pierrotm777/SoundModule_Teensy4.0-version/README.md

-# SoundModule Multi Sounds Teensy4.0-version
+# RC Multi Sounds Teensy4.0-version for plane

 # Thanks
 Based on a code idea from croby-b.